Bunyod-Suvonov/VG151-lab-memory/slides.md

+---
-### Memory and Introduction to Codecast
+title: Memory and Introduction to Codecast

-By Bunyod Suvonov
+author: Bunyod Suvonov
 ---

 ### Turing Machine as a Fundamental Computer Architecture